Jaga-droid/Project-Valhalla/README.md

 > by analyzing the SIMD(Scottish Index of Multiple Deprivation) for Multiple years
 > and help in prevention/dispatch of emergency services in the most deprived regions.

-### Research objectives

-> [!NOTE]
-> What are the questions you are trying to answer?
-What are the goals of your project?

 ### Milestones